 There are about 1,300 residents on Dauphin Island, though pretty much every house we saw was a vacation rental, so I imagine that less than half of those live there year-round.
 Most of them seem to rent their places out on Airbnb, which was how we found our cozy A-frame.
 The decor was dated, sure, but the house was three bedrooms and two bathrooms, pet-friendly and would be perfect for a family with kids.
 It was also right across the street from beach access, which was key.

-But there are a ton of Airbnb rentals on Dauphin Island, so I’d suggest customizing your search by number of travelers, date range, and price point and seeing what you find.
+Our Dauphin Island rental ran about $202 a night before fees; however, there are a ton of Airbnb rentals on Dauphin Island, so I’d suggest customizing your search by number of travelers, date range, and price point and seeing what you find.

 The beaches of Dauphin Island